 But you can’t just use any oil or grease.

 The gears and cogs of N, OO and HO scale model trains are obviously much smaller than those in cars and other mechanical devices found in homes so normal oils won’t work and can even be harmful to the delicate plastics and paintwork of rolling stock.

-They may eat through and dissolve many materials used in buildings and scenery around your layouts, so if you spill some it can be bad news.
+They may eat through and dissolve many materials used in buildings and scenery around your layout, so if you spill some it can be bad news.

 For these reasons never use cooking oil, WD40 or 3-in-1, even though some YouTuber’s suggest using it.